kronicnz/ESP32-Relay-X4-V1.1/README.md

 ### Wiring Notes

-- Solenoid and lights are powered by **12V battery through relays**.
+- Solenoid and lights are powered by a **12V battery through relays**.
-- ESP32 is powered by onboard regulator from the same 12V source.
+- ESP32 is powered by an onboard regulator from the same 12V source.
 - Voltage divider needed for battery monitoring:
   - Example: R1 = 100kΩ, R2 = 27kΩ → safe scaling to ESP32 ADC.